-The healthcare industry is highly personal, as doctors and nurses often know more about their patients than an individual’s own family.
-Home healthcare companies and regional networks of clinics must convey stability, strength and confidentiality when attempting to reach new patients and maintain current ones.
-In an industry that is also very competitive and constantly evolving, the ability to provide branded content with speed to market is paramount.
+The healthcare industry is one that is highly personal, as doctors and nurses often know more about their patients than the individual’s own family does.
+Home healthcare companies and regional networks of clinics must convey stability, strength and confidentiality when attempting to reach new patients, and in order to maintain current ones.
+In an industry that is also very competitive and constantly evolving, the ability to provide branded content with exceptional speed-to market is paramount.
 To further complicate the process, healthcare service providers must meet local and state regulations, which requires an attention to detail and consistency across all marketing channels.

 It takes marketing experts to blend strong messaging with effective branding, and do so on a timely basis.
-Most healthcare service providers don’t have a marketing expert on site, or even someone with experience in writing, designing and procurement.
-Because of this, they need to seek national/global uniform solutions.
+Most healthcare service providers don’t have a marketing expert onsite, or even someone with experience in writing, designing and procurement.
+Because of this, they need to seek national/global, uniformed solutions.

 The Quality and Urgency Issue

-Most healthcare parent companies and headquarters have marketing professionals on staff, or work with outside design and creative agencies to develop marketing content in a timely fashion, while maintaining professionalism and consistency.
-The challenge, though, is in how the content is disseminated to various clinics and locations in a region or around the country.
+Most healthcare parent companies and headquarters do have marketing professionals on-staff, or work with outside design and creative agencies to develop marketing content in a timely fashion while maintaining professionalism and consistency.
+With that being said, the challenge is really in how the content is disseminated to the various clinics and locations in a region, or around the country.

 Companies store and track their marketing assets in different ways.
-Some use outside creative agencies, and others store assets on company servers or in the cloud, sharing approved files, designers and printers, and storing only the most recent file on their server.
+Some use the outside creative agencies and others store assets on company servers or in the cloud, sharing approved files designers and printers, and storing only the most recent file on their server.
 Tracking and organizing these art files, photography assets, and templates is complicated enough before considering that clinics and healthcare centers require access in a moments notice.
-One solution is for the parent company or headquarters to establish an online, centralized marketing asset management system that provides instant access to approved templates, workflow tools, branded pieces and file tracking, ensuring consistency across all marketing channels and platforms.
+An outstanding solution is for the parent company or headquarters to establish an online, centralized Marketing Asset Management system that provides instant access to approved templates, workflow tools, branded pieces and file tracking, ensuring consistency across all marketing channels and platforms.

-Accessible by all clinics in a network, this environment provides the latest version, which is controlled by marketing personnel, that can be customized by the local organization and sent to the printer, employees, and ultimately, to the market.
-For example, a manager at a local clinic can instantly access a source file with approved branding, customize it with his or her facility’s address and region, request 1,000 copies, and order.
-This process maintains that local offices cannot change the copy or content within a piece, ensuring no one goes rogue and violates any healthcare regulations in the process.
+This environment, which is accessible by all clinics in a network, provides the latest version, controlled by marketing personnel that can be customized by the local organization and sent to the printer, employees, and ultimately to the market.
+For example, the manager at a local clinic instantly can access a source file with approved branding, customize it with his/her facility’s address and region, request 1,000 copies, and click “Order.”
+Most importantly, this process maintains that local offices cannot change the copy or content within a piece, ensuring no one goes “rogue” and violates any healthcare regulations in the process.